awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.Oracle.md

 The Oracle audit files provided are the standard Oracle auditing files\.
 Amazon RDS supports the Oracle fine\-grained auditing \(FGA\) feature\.
 However, log access doesn't provide access to FGA events that are stored in the `SYS.FGA_LOG$` table and that are accessible through the `DBA_FGA_AUDIT_TRAIL` view\.

-The `DescribeDBLogFiles` API operation that lists the Oracle log files that are available for a DB instance ignores the `MaxRecords` parameter and returns up to 1,000 records\.
+The [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBLogFiles.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBLogFiles.html) API operation that lists the Oracle log files that are available for a DB instance ignores the `MaxRecords` parameter and returns up to 1,000 records\.
+The call returns `LastWritten` as a POSIX date in milliseconds\.

 ## Retention schedule<a name="USER_LogAccess.Concepts.Oracle.Retention"></a>